Waving-Wave/Waving-Wave/README.md

-### Heya!
+### Hello!

 I'm a second-year university student studying Software Engineering specialising in Artificial Intelligence!

-I'm currently working on: University Projects xP
+I'm currently working on: University Projects mostly haha, but also games and coding challenges!
+I usually keep them private until I want to release a 1.0 version, but after that they're public and I try to update them regularly!

-My pronouns are Any/All!
+My pronouns are They/Any!

 Thank you for reading!